-This book explores the origins, interpretations and meanings of the term 'biosecurity'.
-It brings together contributors on issues relating to the perceptions of the threat of biological weapons and how states are responding, or not, to the challenges posed by the potential of the products of the life sciences to be used for destructive purposes.
+This book brings together contributors on issues relating to the perceptions of the threat of biological weapons and how states are responding, or not, to the challenges posed by the potential of the products of the life sciences.

 This book covers an array of modern topics—from the biology of the gastrointestinal tract and the analysis of microbial populations to understanding bio-feed ingredients and the use of enzymes, oliosaccarides, probiotics, and organic acids to replace antibiotics in animal diets.

 Covering all aspects of public health, this book serves as both a quick and handy reference tool and a vehicle for more leisurely browsing.
 The Dictionary of Public Health is an alphabetical listing of almost 5,000 words and phrases used in public health science and practice.

 This book covers all essential aspects of writing scientific research articles, presenting eighteen carefully selected titles that offer essential, “must-know” content on how to write high-quality articles.

 Compiled by two leading experts in the field, this volume provides a concise, timely, and authoritative review of some of the most problematic infections of the new century.
 It presents issues and new ideas for preventing and controlling infectious diseases.

 The National Academies Press eBooks

 Read online or download pdf by creating a free MyNAP account.